shiy1022/slab_qick_calib/README_experiments.md

 # SLAB QICK Calibration Experiments

-This document provides a guide to configuring and running various quantum experiments using the SLAB QICK calibration framework.
+This document provides a comprehensive guide to configuring and running various quantum experiments using the SLAB QICK calibration framework.
 The framework is designed for calibrating and characterizing superconducting qubits using the QICK (Quantum Instrumentation Control Kit) hardware.

 ## Table of Contents
 - [Introduction](#introduction)